judepayne/dictim.server/README.md

 For a quick and very insecure solution (e.g. for testing), put your tala api token into the docker/tala.env file before building the container.

 Currently, the theme and layout engine are configure per instance of the dictim.server microservice rather than per call to the microservice.
 This is a choice to help foster a standardized look and feel across a team.
 If you wish to use more than layout, or theme, build multiple instances of the microservice.

+- SSLPORT Basic (self signed certificate) https support is provided through `resources/jetty-keystore`.
+To enable https in the container build, please read the `Dockerfile` to uncomment the line that exposes your chosen ssl port.
+In `src/app/sample.txt' there's an example `curl` command that tests this basic https setup.

 ### Standalone webserver jar